frett27/osm-flink-tools/doc/exported_file_format.md

 This format is used for several reasons :

- - encoding is about 20% more efficient than JSON encoding
+ - encoding is about 20% more efficient than JSON encoding (processing time)
  - we usually don't need an exhaustive description of geometry composition in reading the file with a text editor.
  - this save also **a lot on space on disk**, so save IO and enhance performance.